aprotim/resume/content.md

 ### Google, Inc. - **Site Reliability Engineer** - *February 2008 - February 2020*

 During my tenure as an SRE, I built and ran Google enterprise infrastructure on a range of platforms including using open source tools on Linux, proprietary third-party platforms, Google’s production infrastructure, and Google Cloud Platform.
-Provided oncall support with 5- and 30-minute response SLAs, and built tooling and processes to streamline operations and automate away toil.
+Provided oncall support and built tooling and processes to streamline operations and automate away toil.

-#### Backups Tech Lead - Enterprise Data Storage - *(2017-Present)*
+#### Backups Tech Lead - Enterprise Data Storage - *(2017-2020)*
 - **Designed Google’s next gen internal backup tool** from the ground up.
     - Built on **Google Cloud Platform** to manage provisioning of storage, storage class migration, data retention, authentication/authorization, key escrow, and encryption.
     - Made setup and restore **self-service**, leading to happier users and less toil on the team.